-The counsellors said they couldn’t promise I wouldn’t use again but that they had given me the tools to make it my choice.
+The counsellors said they couldn’t promise I wouldn’t use it again but that they had given me the tools to make it my choice.
 And I chose every day to stay clean, I chose to make the company I kept to be of wholesome and life directed values.
-They said life would be life and I had to accept life on its own terms, do what I can, and when the choices were out of my control – to surrender.
+They said life would be life as a grateful Addict and I had to accept life on its own terms, do what I can, and when the choices were out of my control – to surrender.

 – I have mended all the damaged relationships which are stronger than ever

 – I have formed new and healthy relationships